aniket-work/Lets-Build-Web-Miner-AI-Agent/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "How I Built an AI-Powered Radiology Analyze"
+Follow these steps to set up and run the  "Let's Build Web Miner AI Agent"

 1. Navigate to your project directory:
    ```